 It’s that time of year again when nature’s clock changes the hours of light and dark.
 Soon we will be setting our clocks forward.
 Were you or a loved one severe injury in a daylight savings-related accident?
 We know from being Los Angeles car crash lawyers that you are not alone if you crashed during the time change.

 Benjamin Franklin suggested the idea back in 1784, as a way to economize on sunlight and burn fewer candles during winter mornings and nights, but the practice did not become steadily official in the United States until Congress passed the Uniform Time Act in 1966, with the same intention of saving energy.
 (Citation, infra.)

-When the clocks change there will be an hour difference, but for a driver, it can mean leaving for a job in the dark or just as it is beginning to get light.
-Then coming home it can be nearing dusk after a long day.
+When the clocks change, there will be an hour difference, but for a driver, it can mean leaving for a job in the dark or just as it is beginning to get light.
+Then coming home, it can be nearing dusk after a long day.
 The sun can also be a factor as it sets for drivers.

-Ehline said drivers often open their windows, turn on the air conditioning, or turn up the radio in an effort to help them stay awake.
+Ehline said drivers often open their windows, turn on the air conditioning, or turn up the radio to help them stay awake.
 The lawyer said it doesn’t work as an effective method for drowsiness usually.
 He said they still see many crashes and rear-end accidents causing injury to the driver or another person.

 Ehline offers a few tips for drivers:

 Most of all, people must be mindful of their surroundings.
 Also, drivers must consider we’re not prepared for new differences between hours and light.
 Hence, those enlightened motorists have to pick up the slack and surround their vehicles with a cushion of space.
 You smart drivers must beware of daylight savings driving risks, avoiding becoming serious injury victims.